 The last well known oral sex stimulator was literally a row of tongues on a wheel.
 Who on Earth would think we would want that?
 It’s a nightmare.

 And it’s probably for that reason they’re getting press.
 I’m sure you’ve seen headlines around: “The sex toy so good it made a woman pass out” or “Woman’s hilarious review of sex toy”.

 When life is busy it’s understandable that a toy that gets you off in seconds is popular.
 “I can literally take 30 seconds out of my busy day and have some me time” was a common comment in my admittedly small survey.

 New Zealand’s biggest sex toy sex shop, The Adult Toy MegaStore, stocks both the Satisfyer and the Womanizer.
-Marketing executive Elwin Burger says people just can’t get enough.
+A marketing executive for the retailer, Elwin, says people just can’t get enough.

-“Oh yeah, people really are obsessed,” Elwin says.
+“Oh yeah, people really are obsessed,” he says.
 “The only bad review I’ve read about it was because it took the fun out of masturbating because it made her come too fast.”

 “Of the two, the Satisfyer comes out on top in sales.
 It’s certainly one of our most popular brands, taking out several spots in our top 10 highest selling toys.
 The Satisfyer Pro 2 regularly claims the top spot as the best-selling toy week after week.”

 Elwin says they’ve never seen anything like it.

 “I don’t think the adult market has ever seen people go as wild as they have for the Satisfyer Pro 2.
 It’s almost the perfect storm: a great new product introduced to the market at a time when people are comfortable enough to talk about and share their views and reviews on loving masturbation and sex toys.
 We trust our friends and if your bestie tells you a Satisfyer will blow your mind, you might just give it a try.”